gruntwork-io/boilerplate/README.md

    which gives you the ability to do formatting, conditionals, loops, and call out to Go functions.
 It also includes helpers for common tasks such as loading the contents of another file.
-1. **Variable types**: Boilerplate variables support types, so you have first-class support for strings, ints, bools, lists, maps, and enums.
+1. **Variable types**: Boilerplate variables support types, so you have first-class support for strings, ints, bools,
+1. **Validations**: Boilerplate provides a set of validations for a given variable that user input must satisfy.
+1. **Variable presentation order**: Boilerplate allows you to define the relative presentation order of a set of variables. lists, maps, and enums.
 1. **Scripting**: Need more power than static templates and variables?
 Boilerplate includes several hooks that allow you to run arbitrary scripts.